conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 layout: post
 comments: false
 title: "Getting started to the SDL2 library for Game Development"
 description: "Making your first game in C and C++ can seem daunting at first.
 Thankfully SDL, Simple DirectMedia Layer 2.0, is a really easy way to get started.
-In this blog we'll introduce what SDL is, when you should consider it as your starting point and go into the code with a hands on example which you can follow along as we build a C application complete with image loading, text rendering and game controls."
+In this blog we'll introduce what SDL is, when you should consider it as your starting point, and go into the code with a hands on example which you can follow along as we build a C application complete with image loading, text rendering and game controls."
 ---

 The best part of programming is creating something that others can enjoy.
 Which is probably why we all want to at least try and make a game, but learning a full-blown engine can be pretty daunting.